This Small Thing Builds Brand Awareness. But Whose Brand Is It Building?

 (okay, not good, but not that disturbing)

-2. 80% of the dealers WITH favicons were proudly displaying their website providers’ logos instead of their own
+2. Many of the dealers WITH favicons were proudly displaying their website providers’ logos instead of their own

-Why in the heck are website providers replacing dealership brands with their own?
+Why are site providers replacing dealership brands with their own?

-Okay, I exaggerate, but seriously—even when you’re paying a vendor to handle services, your dealership should remain the star of the show.
-In every instance, in every way.
+Even when you’re paying a vendor to handle services, your dealership should remain the star of the show.
+In every way!

 A Quick Look At Favicons, Touch Icons, and Tile Graphics